pauldotknopf/pauldotknopf.github.io/posts/2018-10-13-comments-for-static-sites-using-github-issues.md

 There is no harm in switching to Utterances in the future.
 It is a lot easier to implement, but I'm more partial too having smaller dependencies and fewer external services.

+You can play around with [this](2018-10-10-test-github-comments.md) blog post.

 In the end though, my blog doesn't get much traffic.
 Who cares? :-)

 Titty sprinkles.